Canadian Forts

 (1940's), Yarmouth

-An 18-pounder gun battery was located here on the old ferry terminal pier during WWII.
-The old pier no longer exists.
+One 18-pounder gun was emplaced on the ferry terminal pier that was used during WWII.
+The old pier from that time no longer exists.

 (1812 - 1815), Digby

 Three blockhouses were built to defend the town.
-One was on the hill overlooking the town, and the other two were to the east (Victoria Beach) and west of the Digby Gut, each with four-gun batteries.
+One was on the hill overlooking the town, and the other two were to the east (Victoria Beach) and west (Bayview) of the Digby Gut, each with four-gun batteries.
 They were later abandoned.
+The earthwork of the Bayview battery still exists, with three old guns (1760's era) still remaining.
+This site is owned by Parks Canada, but not generally accessible to the public.
+A fourth gun said to be from this battery is located on the Admiral's Walk in Digby.
+(NOTE: the six cannons displayed in Loyalist Park along the boardwalk were manufactured in the 1840's.)

 There were once French plans for a work at present-day Victoria Beach, but it was probably never built.